zulfadz/the-plain/_posts/2022-05-12-sketch-hirose-optimize.md

 ---

-This is my trying to understand derivation of Hirose and Naganuma[^1] optimization problem, specifically to arrive at equation 3 of the paper:
+This is my trying to understand the derivation of Hirose and Naganuma[^1] optimization, specifically to arrive at equation 3 of the paper:

 <img src="https://raw.githubusercontent.com/zulfadz/zulfadz.github.io/master/pictures/hirose1.png" width="400"/>